frosimanuel/eleveNeleven/README.md

 🧪 This NFT Marketplace dApp is designed to facilitate art tokenization for artists, big and small.

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript, deployed on Polygon Amoy and Avalanche Fuji Testnets.
+⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, Viem, and Typescript,

+🔗 To be deployed on Polygon and Avalanche

 ## Quickstart